diegugawa/AWS-ECS-exec/README.md

 # AWS ECS Exec

 AWS ECS Exec is an interactive tool written in Python that simplifies executing commands in ECS/Fargate containers using AWS credentials.
 It interactively helps you discover your ECS clusters, services, tasks, and containers, then executes a command (default is `/bin/sh`) using AWS ECS Exec.
 It also logs the final command for easy reuse.
+This tool works seamlessly with the AWS Session Manager, making it a popular choice in the community.

 ## Features